Last Updated on July 9, 2020 by Audrey Scott

 Zest Restaurant: Unfortunately, Indian restaurants in Europe go too light on the spice thinking that we anglo-euros can't handle it.
 This is where Zest steps up to the plate and delivers — all the right spices were there, nice Indian flavor separation and proper heat.
 We highly recommend the North Indian Chilli Garlic Chicken.
 Address: 15 North St. Andrew Street

-Mother India’s Cafe: Small plate style eating so you can try multiple tastes in one meal.
+Mother India's Cafe: Small plate style eating so you can try multiple tastes in one meal.
 We recommend the haddock with Punjabi spices and the spicy keema dosa (while not the proper thin dosa consistency, the keema is nicely flavored.)
-Address: 3-5 Infirmary Street
+Address: Mother India's Cafe, 3-5 Infirmary Street

 This section was added after commenters pointed out the unfair exclusion of dear ol' Irn Bru.